 Older-Model Mechanical Clock Movements:

-In the event that you have an older movement, or a movement which is not equipped with a self-adjusting escapement, you can perform manual mechanical beat adjustment.
+In the event that you have an older movement or a movement that is not equipped with a self-adjusting escapement, you can perform a manual mechanical beat adjustment.

 Start by removing the pendulum from the pendulum leader.
 The crutch arm inserts through the pendulum leader about midway above where the pendulum hangs.
 Take hold of the pendulum leader and crutch arm (where the two meet) and gently move the crutch arm to one side, stopping once you feel slight resistance.

-Repeat the process for manual mechanical beat adjustment until the movement is in proper beat.
+Repeat the process for manual mechanical beat adjustment until the movement is in the proper beat.